-Nick Lyons - Independent Non-Executive Director
+Nicholas Lyons - Independent Non-Executive Director

-- Extensive experience in investment banking with 12 years at JP Morgan and 8 years at Lehman Brothers. - Appointed Chairman of the Board of Directors of Phoenix Group Holdings in 2018. - Held numerous positions on the boards of other financial institutions including the Pension Insurance Corporation.
+- · Currently serving as the Lord Mayor of the City of London. - Extensive experience in investment banking with 12 years at JP Morgan and 8 years at Lehman Brothers. - · Appointed Chairman of the Board of Directors of Phoenix Group Holdings in 2018.

+Held numerous positions on the boards of other financial institutions including the Pension Insurance Corporation.